FabianHertel/ship_routing/README.md

 2. Import PBF: Execute ´cargo run -p preprocessing import {filename}´ in root folder (approx. 8 min)
 3. Generate Graph: Execute ´cargo run -p preprocessing generate´ (approx. 23 min)
 4. Preprocessing CH: execute ´cargo run -p ship-routing ch_precalc {graphname} {nodelimit}´ (approx. 6 h for 75% of the nodes)

 To continue last session of contraction hierarchie precalculations: execute ´cargo run -p ship-routing continue_ch_precalc {graphname} {nodelimit}´.
 The _graphname_ (default=´graph´) will load the _graphname_.bin or _graphname_.fmi as graph.
 The _nodelimit_ (default=1) defines when to stop the contraction.
+There is a temp file of the 18% contraction in the repo, so you can go on with the contraction.

 #### Execution
 execute ´cargo run -p ship-routing di´ for Dijkstra